 Many other exciting projects are also underway or planned both in and around Gothenburg.
 In the city's Gårda area, for example, new skyscrapers are changing the skyline; while just east of Gothenburg a new sustainable town with 10,000 homes will be built from scratch.

 In total, an estimated 105,000 homes and large volumes of commercial space will be built across the Gothenburg region between 2016 and 2035.
-For more information on the various projects, please visit our Development projects page or contact Andreas Göthberg.

 In Gothenburg well-functioning logistics and transport are already in place.
 The city is also investing heavily in infrastructure projects and public transportation – to meet the demands of tomorrow.
 A new tunnel under the Göta River (Marieholm Tunnel) opened in December 2020.
 The new bridge in the city centre (Hising Bridge) is opening in May 2021 when Gothenburg celebrates 400 years.
 In the coming years Gothenburg will have a new rail tunnel under the central city (West Link).